lanafrenzel/Titanic-Survival-Prediction/README.md

 ### 5. Execution Time Optimization

-To reduce execution time, the following optimizations were applied:
+The following optimizations reduced execution time:
-- Used `RandomizedSearchCV` instead of `GridSearchCV` for tuning.
+- Used a focused hyperparameter grid for key models to limit search space.
-- Reduced the parameter grid size.
+- Set `n_jobs=-1` to utilize all CPU cores.
-- Lowered cross-validation folds from 5 to 3.
+- Reduced cross-validation folds from 5 to 3 for `RandomizedSearchCV`.
-- Focused tuning primarily on Random Forest and Gradient Boosting.
+- Limited tuning primarily to Random Forest and Gradient Boosting, the models with the greatest impact.

 ## Requirements